minibits-cash/minibits_wallet/README.md

 - [ ] Mint status and information screen
 - [ ] Change mint's short name and color

-Receive coins
+Receive ecash
-- [x] Scan QR code of a coin token
+- [x] Scan QR code of a ecash token
-- [x] Paste coin token from clipboard
+- [x] Paste ecash token from clipboard
-- [x] Receive tokens with coins from multiple mints (untested)
+- [x] Receive tokens with ecash from multiple mints (untested)
 - [x] Notification on received payment (app needs to be in foreground)
-- [x] Receive coins while being offline, redeem later (MVP version)
+- [x] Receive ecash while being offline, redeem later (MVP version)

-Send coins
+Send ecash
-- [x] Share coin token to send through another app
+- [x] Share ecash token to send through another app
-- [x] Show coin token as a QR code
+- [x] Show ecash token as a QR code
 - [x] Notification on payment received by the payee (app needs to come to foreground)
-- [x] Send coins to contact [✨ New!]
+- [x] Send ecash to contact [✨ New!]
-- [ ] Lock coins sent offline to the receiver wallet key
+- [ ] Lock ecash sent offline to the receiver wallet key

 Top up wallet
 - [x] Show QR code with bitcoin lightning invoice to pay